manoskout/Robotics_Project/README.md

 rosrun rqt_reconfigure rqt_reconfigure
 ```

-The in the pop-up window you should select the camera in order to modify the parameters.
+The in the pop-up window you should select the camera to modify the parameters.
 When you change the parameters, you should modify the file which is located: **robotics_project/turtlebot3_autorace_traffic_light/turtlebot3_autorace_traffic_light_camera/calibration** folder.

-> **_Note:_** In case that you have already launched the roscore and the camera publisher from the previous step you do not have to relaunch them again.
+> **_Note:_** In case that you have already launched the roscore and the camera publisher from the previous step you do not have to relaunch them.

 <p align="center"><image src="img/instr/rqt_camera_calib.png"/></p>